xaur/decred-news/guidelines.md

 The same effort may be reported multiple times in multiple DJ issues as it moves to next stage.
 Reporting after merge tells developers and enthusiasts new feature is available on master so they can build from source.
 Reporting after release tells everybody else the new feature is available in the binaries.

-All updates must be **notable**.
+All updates must be **notable** in some way.

+The most notable event is the release of new software version.
+These don't happen every month, so most of the time we report changes in source code that happen in pull requests (PRs) or commits.

 Signs of a _not_ notable pull request or commit: few lines changed, no description, no discussion, not many people involved, no references from or to this PR, short time span, few commits, not much happened during the month.

 Some work sounds less "exciting": small bugfixes, increased test coverage, code refactoring, dependency upgrades, code cleanup, etc. Normally, such items are not reported on their own but grouped in a general statement like "increased test coverage", unless the total amount is so small that can be omitted.
-These items do get a standalone mention when they are big (thousands of lines affected in non trivial way), took a ton of effort (e.g. hunting down a super tricky bug), have huge impact (e.g. one line fix for a vulnerability) or otherwise interesting (e.g. someone went on a crusade to [remove jQuery](https://github.com/decred/dcrdata/pull/915) or bad practice like [inline JS](https://github.com/decred/dcrdata/pull/873)).
+These items do get a standalone mention when they are big (thousands of lines affected in non trivial way), took a ton of effort (e.g. hunting down a super tricky bug), have huge impact (e.g. vulnerability fix) or are otherwise interesting (e.g. someone went on a crusade to [remove jQuery](https://github.com/decred/dcrdata/pull/915) or remove a bad practice like [inline JS](https://github.com/decred/dcrdata/pull/873)).
 Infrastructure upgrades like linters, CI, vulnerability detection, etc, are often notable.

-When using catch-all updates, be specific when possible e.g. "refactoring to increase separation of concerns" instead of just "refactoring".
+Try to be specific when using catch-all phrases, e.g. "refactoring to increase separation of concerns" instead of just "refactoring".

-While things like "tests added" may sound too generic, they are often mentioned to give a general sense that infra work never stops and takes a lot of effort.
+While things like "tests added" may sound too generic, they are often mentioned to give a general sense that infra work never stops and that takes a lot of effort.
 Indirectly, it shows that our devs are experienced and know "the price" of a large codebase - if you don't consistently take care of it and just keep adding features it may blow up.

 Special category we try to mention is changes backported from other Go codebases like btcd or lnd.
-Indirectly, it shows returns from past contributions into the ecosystem - seeds planted years ago by C0 by investing into btcsuite.
+Indirectly, it shows returns from past contributions in the space - seeds planted years ago by C0 by investing into btcsuite.

-Don't worry of a project is short on updates.
-There are a lot of them and sometimes devs move their focus.
+Don't worry if a project is short on updates.
+There are many projects and sometimes devs move their focus.

-The primary source of updates for most Decred projects are the **pull requests** (PRs), currently hosted on GitHub.

-To find PRs for the month:
+To find **pull requests** for the month:

 1. Use GitHub search features, notably the `updated:2019-06-01..2019-06-30` query to find pull requests that were active in a given month ([example](https://github.com/decred/politeia/pulls?q=is%3Apr+is%3Aclosed+updated%3A2019-06-01..2019-06-30)).
 Merged ones are in the Closed tab with a purple icon.
 In progress ones are in the Open tab.
 2. For each PR in that "updated" list, check that some notable activity happened in a given month.
 The are false positives.
 Some activity like deletion of feature branches may paint the PR as updated while nothing of interest happened.
 Example: [politeia#833](https://github.com/decred/politeia/pull/833) - work was merged on May 1, branch deleted on Jun 20 and the PR shows up as updated in the June search query above.